Selfish Machines

-Selfish Machines is the second studio album by American rock band Pierce the Veil, released by Equal Vision Records on June 22, 2010.
-Produced by Vic Fuentes and Mike Green, it was recorded between late 2009 and early 2010.
-Fuentes wrote most of the songs himself, and co-wrote three songs with ex-A Day to Remember guitarist Tom Denney.
+Selfish Machines is the second album by American rock band Pierce the Veil, released by Equal Vision Records on June 22, 2010.
+Produced by Vic Fuentes and Mike Green, it was recorded in late 2009 and early 2010.
+Fuentes wrote most of the songs, and co-wrote three songs with former A Day to Remember guitarist Tom Denney.

-Vocalist Jeremy McKinnon, also of A Day to Remember, was featured on the track "Caraphernelia", which had its music video released on September 28, 2010.
+A Day to Remember frontman Jeremy McKinnon was featured on the track "Caraphernelia", which had a music video released on September 28, 2010.
 "Bulletproof Love" was released as the follow-up music video on July 7, 2011.
-Though there was a varied critical reception to the album, with reviewers criticizing the use of Auto-Tune on the tracks, it appeared on several American Billboard charts, including its Top Heatseekers and the top 200 chart.
-It was reissued, with remixed production, on September 24, 2013.
+The album released to a mostly favorable critical reception, with reviewers praising the lyricism, instrumentation and experimental approach to its sound, while the use of Auto-Tune on some tracks was less favorably received, and Fuentes' vocals were met with a divisive response from some listeners.
+Nonetheless, it received moderate success and appeared on several US Billboard charts, including the Top Heatseekers and the top 200 charts.
+The album was reissued with remixed production, on September 24, 2013.
+It was certified Gold in the United States by the RIAA on June 13, 2025.